Satharus/satharus.me/_posts/2019-09-08-writeup_national_ctf_2019.md

     src: /assets/images/writeup-national-ctf-2019/nationalctf19_header.jpg
 cover: /assets/images/writeup-national-ctf-2019/nationalctf19_cover.jpg
 ---
-CyberTalents’ Egypt National Cyber Security CTF 2019 was held on September 7th in Intercontinental City Stars, Cairo.
+CyberTalents’ Egypt National Cyber Security CTF 2019 was held on September the 7th in Intercontinental City Stars, Cairo.

 It was a pretty fun experience for me, as I had never participated in the nationals before.
 My team and I solved 3 challenges during the CTF and one after it.

-Here are the writeups for what we solved:
+**Here are the writeups for what we solved:**
 <!--more-->

 Note: The text for the challenges is not that accurate because I forgot to take screenshots of the challenges, so I tried to remember what they were approximately.
+{:.info}

 # Record